VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-07-22-instructional-design.md

 ---
 # What does it mean to design instruction?

-As a simple definition, I belive it can be defined as the design of instructional material and lessons.
+As a simple definition, I believe it can be defined as the design of instructional material and lessons.

-Beyond that, however, I believe it encorporates a passion and love for seeing people excel in a given task.
+Beyond that, however, I believe it incorporates a passion and love for seeing people excel in a given task.
 While developing a course, one is able to draw on one's passion to fuel creative education that is both engaging and fruitful.
-As I developed more and more learning material, I find myself consumed by the deire to have it be perfect.
+As I developed more and more learning material, I find myself consumed by the desire to have it be perfect.
 I've learned in my line of work that perfection is hardly attainable, but that doesn't mean it can't be great.
-There's also nothing wrong with stopping when you've hit good enough; this maintins one's mental health and keeps stress levels under control.
+There's also nothing wrong with stopping when you've hit good enough; this maintains one's mental health and keeps stress levels under control.

 # What skills do you think you need to have in order to do it professionally?